 Centralizing Culture in Cultural Sport Psychology: Two Promising Methodologies

 With the ground work laid in terms of narrative inquiry’s and discursive psychology’s convergences and connections with cultural praxis, we now turn to how each may uniquely contribute toward CSP research.
-First, whilst there are many ways to do narrative inquiry (Smith & Sparkes, 2009b), the discussion will focus on one strand--autoethnography-- in order to expand what has been said about this kind of narrative inquiry in sport psychology by discussing autoethnography in its varied forms.
+First, whilst there are many ways to do narrative inquiry (Smith & Sparkes, 2009b), the discussion will focus on one strand--autoethnography-- in order to expand what has been said about this kind of narrative inquiry in sport psychology by discussing autoethnography in its varied forms and how these link to cultural praxis.
 Secondly, the discussion on discursive psychology will focus on two strands of discourse analysis (i.e., conversation analysis and critical discourse analysis) that have emerged in discursive psychological investigations in sport psychology.
-Each form of discourse analysis will be outlined and how each may centralize culture in CSP research.
+Each form of discourse analysis will be outlined and how each may centralize culture in CSP research and the specific links to cultural praxis outlined earlier.

 Narrative Inquiry: Autoethnography